What is avoidant personality disorder?

 - They are oversensitive and easily hurt by criticism or disapproval.

-- They have no close friends and are reluctant to become involved with others unless certain of being liked.
+- They have few, if any, close friends and are reluctant to become involved with others unless certain of being liked.

 - They experience extreme anxiety (nervousness) and fear in social settings and in relationships, leading them to avoid activities or jobs that involve being with others.